What is Berber Carpet: A Buying Guide

-- Special vacuum: Beater-bar vacuums should not be used on berber carpet.
+- Special vacuum: Beater-bar vacuums should not be used on Berber.
 Any frayed ends can get twisted around and result in a snag or run in your carpet.

 - Texture: It’s not as soft as cut-pile carpet.

 - Installation: It’s difficult to install as pattern matching is tricky and seams are rarely invisible due to its low pile.

 Why Choose Berber?

-- It’s highly durable.
-If your home has a high traffic area with lots of animals, people, and kids running through it, berber can stand up to the challenge.
+- Durability: If your home has a high traffic area with lots of animals, people, and kids running through it, Berber can stand up to the challenge.

-- Berber tends to be cleaner than other types of carpet.
+- Low-maintenance: Berber tends to be cleaner than other types of carpet.
 It’s easier to suck up dirt with a vacuum because of its short fibers.
 Spills can also be cleaned up since they tend to sit on top of the carpet instead of soaking through.

-- Berber carpet is one of the most affordable carpets on the market.
+- Affordable: Berber is one of the most affordable carpets on the market.
 It’ll certainly fit any budget you have.
 If you have a tight budget, it may be the way to go.

 |Related Content >> The Best Home Theater Carpet|